Being in a relationship with someone during your first holiday together can be both exciting, as well as filled with

 Remember, they’re nervous that it will go well too.
 Be genuine and warm.

 Wishing you much love and joy at the holidays.

 Julie Spira is America’s Top Online Dating Expert and Digital Matchmaker.
 She’s the CEO of Cyber-Dating Expert and was an early adopter of the Internet.
 Julie’s been coaching singles on finding love online for over 20 years with her Irresistible Profiles dating coaching programs.

-SIGN UP for the FREE Weekly Flirt Newsletter for dating advice delivered to your inbox
+SIGN UP for the FREE Digital Flirt Newsletter for dating advice delivered to your inbox

 Photo Credit: Fotolia